ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

 The version of the Gateway in the the `install` directory above.
 This is normally the name of a symbolic version which is maintained as a link to a real installation version directory.
 You can create new symbolic version or tie an instance to an exact installed version.

 > Default: `active_prod`

+### Centralised Configuration

+To use Centralised Configuration with either Gateway Hub or Obcerv, you should set the following parameters appropriately.
+They do not have defaults.

+Also, you should set `setup` to either an empty value or the literal `none` to trigger Centralised Configuration on the Gateway.

+#### `gateway-hub` or `obcerv`

+One of these two parameters should be set to the URL of the Centralised Configuration store.
+Setting both is not a valid configuration.

+#### `app-key`

+To authenticate with an application key, set this parameter to the file path.
+Note that the application key file should be generated with the AES keyfile used by the Gateway **and** updated if the key file is changed.

+#### `kerberos-principal` and `kerberos-keytab`

+To authenticate using Kerberos, set these parameters as documented in the Gateway Installation Guide.

 ### Special Parameters